-According to the 2015 Chesapeake Bay Blue Crab Advisory Report, the Bay’s blue crab population is not overfished and overfishing is not occurring, according to the 2014 Chesapeake Bay Blue Crab Advisory Report and Figures.
+According to the 2015 Chesapeake Bay Blue Crab Advisory Report, the Bay’s blue crab population is not overfished and overfishing is not occurring.
 This report highlights the current status of the blue crab population and recommends continued work to sustain robust crab populations over the long term.

 National Oceanic and Atmospheric Administration (NOAA)